laosong-2020/i-guide-summer-school-firerisk/Literature_review_yj.md

   * Fuel treatment, prescribed burning can reduce wildfire
   * home insurance plans can companste economic loss

-# study site
+# Study site
  ### 1. Increasing trends of drought
  - A prolonged summer in Texas, resulting in repetitive droughts, is affecting more than 80% of the state and contributing to wildfire (Vu, 2023).
 According to the U.S. Drought Monitor, nearly 40% of Texas is experiencing extreme or exceptional drought in 2024.
 Climate change is expected to increase drought severity, which is likely to further exacerbate the risk of wildfires.
+ ### 2. Substatnical number of minorities and elderly
- - Texas as substatnical number of minorities including Hispanic or Latino, African Americans, Asian American, and Native Americans.
+ - Including Hispanic or Latino, African Americans, Asian American, and Native Americans.
 Moreover, individuals aged 65 and older make up around 12% to 14% of the total population in Texas.
 The number of residents aged 65 and older in Texas has been increasing steadily.

  # Referencees